pocomane/brewed-in-the-apocalypse/bita.md

 scenarist move:

-__Ask what they do__ When the scenarist has nothing else to say and ey will ask to one ore more characters in the current scene what they do next.
-Then you, the questioned protagonist, tell your character actions, what ey says, feels, etc. You do it also when the scenarist asks it to a group your character is member of, no one is still speaking, and you find out something interesting to tell.
-If there is something not clear in scene or that you think is interesting to know about, ask it to the scenarist.
-Ask also if your actions bring you to a new situation you want to know about.
-If the scenarist explicitly asked you for some particular detail, first give it in the most concise way you can found, than you can elaborate it.
+__Ask what they do__ When the scenarist has nothing else to say and ey will ask to one protagonist in the current scene what ey do next.
+Then you, the questioned protagonist, tell your character actions, what ey says, feels, etc. You can end in one of the following way

+- Ask to the scenarist what happens then; in such case, finally the scenarist may decide to let someone else speak.
+- Ask to the scenarist to clarify some details in order do decide how to continue; ey will do it or if you are not supposed to know, see or understand, ey could just said "You do not know"; in any case ey will then ask you how you continue.

+During the description of what you are doing, If the scenarist explicitly asked you for some particular detail, first give it in the most concise way you can found, than you can elaborate it.

 TODO : add some indication on how move spotlight between protagonists ?

+You can start describing what you do also when the scenarist asks it to a group your character is member of, no one is still speaking, and you find out something interesting to tell.
+You do the same if the scenarist stop speaking without asking nothing, like the question was implicit; note that there are almost no issues in keeping "What happens" implicit, but we strongly suggest to always made "What do you do" explicit.

 ```
+Scenarist: Nick try to leave.
+What do you do?

+Bob: What do you mean with "leave" ?

-Scenarist: Nick try to escape from the backdoor.
+Scenarist: He tries to escape from the backdoor.
 What do you do?

 Bob: I block him.